 Some additional documents may be required for you to attain your permit.
 This will be communicated to the applicant as needed throughout the process.
 Once the permit has been approved, it will take approximately 10 – 15 working days to issue.

 Can you do freelance work while working at a full-time job?

 It is always handy to have an income on the side while working.
-Some extra spending money or even saving up for a rainy day may come handy.
+Some extra spending money or even saving up for a rainy day may come in handy.
 Previously in the UAE employees were not allowed to work for more than one employer.
 This has been changed with new laws that have been introduced in 2018.

 The freelancer permit allows full-time employees to conduct work on the side.
 However, they require a NOC letter from their full-time employer and part-time employer.
 It is important to remember that there is a limit on the number of hours that you are allowed to work per week.
-For more information and to view all the FAQs, you can visit the Go Freelance website.